top of page

 Curcumin, the active ingredient in turmeric, has been celebrated for its anti-inflammatory and antioxidant properties.
 Research suggests that curcumin may enhance longevity by reducing the risk of chronic diseases.
 A study in The Journal of Nutritional Biochemistry revealed that curcumin supplementation improved biomarkers of inflammation and oxidative stress in older adults.

 For those looking to integrate curcumin into their lives, consider turmeric powder in cooking or curcumin extracts available as capsules.
+Black pepper can also aid absorption an dis usually included with good supplements.

 4. Resveratrol